-The name of the database you want to connect to
+The name of the database you want to connect to.
+This might also include the file system path to the database.

-URLAttributes
+• URLAttributes

-One or more of the supported attributes of the database connection URL, such as ;territory=Il_CC or ;create=true.
-For more information, see the Derby Developer's Guide .
+One or more of the supported attributes of the database connection URL, such as ;upgrade=true, create=true or territory=ll\CC.
+For more information, see the Derby Developer's Guide.